red0x0002/xpanel-custom-dpi/README.md

 ![image](https://github.com/red0x0002/xpanel-custom-dpi/assets/93785137/b0d75304-2a01-4317-a996-b421a192dcce)

-6. You can now simply overwrite any of the values within range the of 25600 (it must be below 25600) and then hit "Ctrl + S" and then refresh the page and click on the new dpi value
+6. You can now simply overwrite any of the values within range the of 25600 (it must be below 25600) and then hit "Ctrl + S" page

+7. if you see an error or warning sign ⚠️ next to the file name, right click it and click "Override content" then store it anywhere you like (you can delete it after successfully changing your dpi)
+(it is simply saving the new javascript file to disk so the website can use it)

+8. Now refresh the page and click on whatever custom dpi value you set.

 ![image](https://github.com/red0x0002/xpanel-custom-dpi/assets/93785137/f65cc914-cfa4-4aa8-8367-6dc0df4d568e)

-7. Voila:
+9. Voila:

 ![image](https://github.com/red0x0002/xpanel-custom-dpi/assets/93785137/126c692c-76a1-4c0f-bc48-df880b2de3d1)